Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 A piece of HTML that will be inserted into a div at the bottom of the control when a response is received.

+.. _elasticsearch-report-helper-userFilters:

+ElasticsearchReportHelper::userFilters
+""""""""""""""""""""""""""""""""""""""

+Provides a drop down populated with the user's saved report filters.
+Selecting a filter applies that filter to the current page's outputs.

+Options available are:

+  * @sharingCode - type of task the filters to load are for.
+Default R.
+  * @definesPermissions